kaminiw-spektra/Github-Advanced-Security/Labs/Lab-06.md

 1. We created custom secret patterns to uncover specific types of sensitive information.

-Please feel free to go through the documents for further understanding:[Security](https://github.blog/category/security/)
+Please feel free to go through the documents for further understanding: [Security](https://github.blog/category/security/)

 ## Summary